 17. Use Examples

 Images, videos, screen-shots, and audio bytes can all be great business blog tools.
-If you’re trying to explain a concept to your audience, using examples can improve the relevancy of your blog post.
-Many people can understand what you’re saying simply by skimming through the blog post when visual examples are included:
+If you’re trying to explain a concept to your audience examples can improve the relevancy of your blog post.
+Many people will understand you’re core message by simply skimming through the post when visual examples are present:

 18. Leverage Social Proof